PennyWiseNUS/Frontend/README.md

     - Login: Allows users to log in with email and password
     - Register: Allows new users to register with email and password
 2. Home Page (Content Page)
+3. Adding an Income/Expense Entry (to be saved in mongoDB database)

 ## Known Issues
 1. TypeError: Invalid attempt to destructure non-iterable instance error in <App.js> (corrected using {} instead of [])